Tyrrrz/Tyrrrz.me/data/blog/pure-impure-segregation-principle/index.md

 }
 ```

 In this case, the impurity comes from the fact that this function generates side effects by interacting with the standard output stream.
-Since its evaluation influences something other than its returned value, it breaks the second rule we outlined earlier.
+Since its evaluation influences something other than its returned value, it breaks the second rule we've outlined earlier.

 As a general rule, **any function that doesn't return anything** (or whose return value may be ignored) **is guaranteed to be impure**, because a pure function without a return value is inherently useless.
 Furthermore, if a function executes asynchronously, it's also a reliable giveaway that a function is impure, since asynchrony naturally comes from I/O operations.